ruchisahota/gaia/v1/doc/documentation.md

 #### `email (string)`

-e-mail address of the user
+e-mail address of the user.

 | Characteristics | Value  |
 | -               | -:     |